rstacruz/npm-pipeline-rails/README.md

 # These are defaults; in most cases, you don't need to configure anything.

 Rails.application.configure do
+  # Enables npm_pipeline_rails's invocation of `watch` commands.
+  # If `true`, watch commands will be ran alongside Rails's server.
-  # Enable/disable npm_pipeline_rails.
-This allows other environments to use npm_pipeline_rails if required.
-Defaults to true if development.
+  # Defaults to true in development.
-  config.npm.enable = Rails.env.development?
+  config.npm.enable_watch = Rails.env.development?

   # Command to install dependencies
   config.npm.install = ['npm install']